 2.1.
-The Consultant's entitlement to an annual Bonus for the calendar year of 2023 shall be determined, for such year only, on the basis of the Consultant's and the Company's attainment of certain goals and objectives defined by the Company, which are set forth in the Consultant's annual bonus plan according to Company's 2023 Executive Compensation Plan as approved by the Company's Compensation Committee on or about February 5, 2023, a summary of which is enclosed as Annex A hereof (the "2023 Executive Compensation Plan").
+The Consultant's entitlement to an annual Bonus for the calendar year of 2024 shall be determined, for such year only, on the basis of the Consultant's and the Company's attainment of certain goals and objectives defined by the Company, which are set forth in the Consultant's annual bonus plan according to Company's 2024 Executive Compensation Plan as approved by the Company's Compensation Committee on or about February 14, 2024, a summary of which is enclosed as Annex A hereof (the "2024 Executive Compensation Plan"; it is hereby noted that the LTI RSUs Award is not applicable to the Consultant).

-Accordingly, subject to Sections 2.3 and 2.4 hereof, the 2023 annual Bonus shall be as follows:
+Accordingly, subject to Sections 2.2 and 2.3 hereof, the 2024 annual Bonus shall be as follows:

 2.1.1.
-The potential maximum annual Bonus with respect to 100% attainment, satisfaction and performance against the 2023 Executive Compensation Plan's targets and thresholds (namely, Individual Objectives and Company Financial Goals KPIs and OKRs) as elaborated in the 2023 Executive Compensation Plan, shall equal the gross amount of USD 502,293 (herein, the "Base OTB").
+The potential maximum annual Bonus with respect to 100% attainment, satisfaction and performance against the 2024 Executive Compensation Plan's targets and thresholds (namely, Individual Objectives and Company Financial Goals KPIs and OKRs) as elaborated in the 2024 Executive Compensation Plan, shall equal the gross amount of USD 588,000 (herein, the "Base OTB").

-Ron Yekutiel - 2023 Amendment to UK Consultancy Agmt (Execution Copy)
+Ron Yekutiel - 2024 Amendment to UK Consultancy Agmt (Execution Copy) - 2-20-2024

 - 2.1.2.
-The potential maximum annual Additional Stretch Bonus for overachievement against such goals (>100%), shall equal the gross amount of USD 188,360. - 2.2.
-Notwithstanding anything to the contrary in the Consultancy Agreement or any other agreements, arrangements, undertakings, obligations, representations, warranties and/or understandings, either oral, in writing or otherwise, relating to the Consultant's Consultancy and/or grant of services and/or any other engagement, entered into between the Parties, under this Agreement the Consultant shall not be entitled to Bonus for the Base OTB under the 2023 Executive Compensation Plan, up to 100% attainment. - 2.3.
-Further, the Consultant shall be entitled to half of any excess Annual Additional Stretch Bonus for MBO overachievement up to the 50% of the maximum Annual Additional Stretch Bonus (i.e., >100% attainment of the applicable goals under the 2023 Executive Compensation Plan), which will be paid in cash in accordance with the entitlement and payment terms set forth under the 2023 Executive Compensation Plan. - 2.4.
-Except as set forth in this Amendment for the 2023 annual Bonus, the Consultant's entitlement to annual Bonus and Additional Stretch Bonus shall be determined, for each subsequent calendar year, on the basis of the attainment of certain financial and operational metrics set by Kaltura, Inc.'s Board of Directors or Compensation Committee. - 2.5.
+The potential maximum annual Additional Stretch Bonus for overachievement against such goals (>100%), shall equal the gross amount of USD 220,000 (based on overstretch bonus of 137.5% of Base OTB) - 2.2.
+Notwithstanding anything to the contrary in the Consultancy Agreement or any other agreements, arrangements, undertakings, obligations, representations, warranties and/or understandings, either oral, in writing or otherwise, relating to the Consultant's Consultancy and/or grant of services and/or any other engagement, entered into between the Parties, under this Agreement the Consultant shall not be entitled to Bonus for the Base OTB under the 2024 Executive Compensation Plan, up to 100% attainment. - 2.3.
+Further, the Consultant shall be entitled to half of any excess Annual Additional Stretch Bonus for MBO overachievement up to the 50% of the maximum Annual Additional Stretch Bonus (i.e., >100% attainment of the applicable goals under the 2024 Executive Compensation Plan), which will be paid in cash in accordance with the entitlement and payment terms set forth under the 2024 Executive Compensation Plan. - 2.4.
+Except as set forth in this Amendment for the 2024 annual Bonus, the Consultant's entitlement to annual Bonus and Additional Stretch Bonus shall be determined, for each subsequent calendar year, on the basis of the attainment of certain financial and operational metrics set by the Company's Board of Directors or Compensation Committee. - 2.5.
 All Bonus payments, if any, shall be subject to all mandatory withholdings and deductions, and shall be deemed to be quoted in gross figures.
-In addition, all Bonus payments in currencies other than US Dollar (for 2023, the Additional Stretch Bonus payment) will be adjusted in accordance with the specific payment currency and US Dollar exchange rate that shall prevail as of the payment calculation date in accordance with the Company's policies and procedures.
+In addition, all Bonus payments in currencies other than US Dollar (for 2024, the Additional Stretch Bonus payment) will be adjusted in accordance with the specific payment currency and US Dollar exchange rate that shall prevail as of the payment calculation date in accordance with the Company's policies and procedures.